-The current impervious surface maximums were not in place when University Place was constructed over 40 years ago.
-Currently approximately 78% of the site is currently covered with impervious surfaces.
-As part of the redevelopment of this parcel, the applicant is proposing to remove some of the existing impervious surfaces and replace them with open spaces, landscaping, or other features.
-Removal of at least 3 percent of the existing impervious surface will result in over 55,000 square feet of land being converted to pervious surfaces while allowing the redevelopment of the proposed mixed-use center at the density and intensity envisioned by the Special Use Permit Modification.
+The current impervious surface maximums were not in place when University Place was constructed over 40 years ago and approximately 78 percent of the site is covered with impervious surfaces.
+This finding is based on a determination that the public purposes are satisfied to an equivalent or greater degree since as part of the redevelopment of this parcel, the applicant is proposing to remove some of the existing impervious surfaces and replace them with open spaces, landscaping, or other permeable features.
+Removal of at least 3 percent of the existing impervious surfaces will result in over 52,000 square feet of land being converted to pervious surfaces while allowing the redevelopment of the proposed mixed-use center at the density and intensity envisioned by the Future Land Use Map.

-2) Section 5.6.6 Schedule of Required Buffers
+Section 5.6.6 Schedule of Required Buffers: to allow a modification to the perimeter buffers as well as detailed streetscape: